PL70918Y1 - Mining crib - Google Patents

 Abstract

 Kaszt górniczy, stosowany w podziemnych zakładach górniczych do podparcia stropu, składa się belek (1) i (2), ułożonych w warstwach jedna na drugiej, poprzecznie usytuowanych.
 Krzyżujące się belki kolejnych warstw w miejscu styku posiadają wręby (3) o długości co najmniej równej szerokości belek, pozwalające na wzajemnie przenikanie się belek na głębokość dostateczną dla uzyskania styku dolnych i górnych powierzchni najbliższych sobie równoległych belek kasztu.
 Ułożone jedna na drugiej belki tworzą ściany (I, II, III, IV, V, VI i VII) połączone ze sobą w wyniku wzajemnego przenikania belek kolejnych warstw.The mining crate, used in underground mining plants to support the ceiling, consists of beams (1) and (2), arranged in layers one on top of the other, placed transversely.
 At the point of contact, the intersecting beams of subsequent layers have notches (3) with a length at least equal to the width of the beams, allowing the beams to interpenetrate to a depth sufficient to achieve contact between the lower and upper surfaces of the closest parallel beams.
-The beams stacked one on top of the other create walls (I, II, III, IV, V, VI and VII) connected to each other as a result of the mutual penetration of the beams of the subsequent layers.
+The beams stacked on top of each other form walls (I, II, III, IV, V, VI and VII) connected to each other as a result of the mutual penetration of the beams of the subsequent layers.

 Description